-The momentum of CSDE slowed down in the late 1970s and early 1980s.
-CSDE was unsuccessful in renewing its NICHD center and training grants.
-Without external funding to support Center staff, CSDE lost its interdisciplinary status within the UW Graduate School and returned to being an administrative unit wholly within Sociology.
-Although it is difficult to fully reconstruct all the factors that weighed on the contraction of CSDE in the late 70s and early 80s, the long-term impact of the "Boeing Bust" on the state economy, interpersonal problems among CSDE faculty, and lack of effective leadership were probably contributing factors.
+With fewer faculty affiliates and external grants, CSDE was unsuccessful in renewing its NICHD center and training grants in the early 1980s.
+Without institutional support, CSDE lost its staff and University interdisciplinary status within the UW Graduate School and returned to being an administrative unit wholly within Sociology.
+Although it is difficult to fully reconstruct all the factors that weighed on the contraction of CSDE in the late 70s and early 80s, the long-term impact of the "Boeing Bust" on the state economy, the small number of CSDE faculty, and internal divisions within the core CSDE faculty were probably contributing factors.
+Despite these setbacks, CSDE core faculty members, including Tom Pullum, Avery M. "Pete" Guest, and James McCann, continued to publish in the sociological and demographic journals and mentored graduate students who went on to have successful and productive research careers.